railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_partners.rst

 double data-entry and provides greater flexibility in the features available.

 So a partner can be both your supplier and your customer at the same time.
-This feature is particularly important when you have subsidiaries or franchises since transactions between the parent and its subsidiaries in these cases will generally be two-way.
+This feature is particularly important when you have subsidiaries or franchises, since transactions between the parent and its subsidiaries in these cases will generally be two-way.

 Creating and Updating Partners